batmanlab/MICCAI-2023-Route-interpret-repeat-CXRs/README.md

   the following variable `--tot_samples` in those scripts.
 * The naming convention and the paths to be replaced is mentioned in the script.
 Follow them carefully.
 * Run them sequentially.
-* Also, for training MoIE-CXR using the Stanford CXR in the script, [`./src/codebase/train_explainer_cxr_domain_transfer.py`](./src/codebase/train_explainer_cxr_domain_transfer.py) , the variable `--initialize_w_mimic` signifies whether we finetune both the selectors (pi) and the experts (g) or not.
+* Also, for training MoIE-CXR using the Stanford-CXR in the script, [`./src/codebase/train_explainer_cxr_domain_transfer.py`](./src/codebase/train_explainer_cxr_domain_transfer.py) , the variable `--initialize_w_mimic` signifies whether we finetune both the selectors (pi) and the experts (g) or not.
     * if `--initialize_w_mimic` == "y", we finetune both the selectors (pi) and the experts (g).
     * if `--initialize_w_mimic` == "n", we finetune only the selectors (pi), not the experts (g).

-### (c) Generate FOLs for the samples of Stanford CXR
+### (d) Generate FOLs for the samples of Stanford-CXR

-Refer below for generating FOLs for the samples of Stanford CXR where 15000 training samples were used for finetuning for the disease edema.
+Refer below for generating FOLs for the samples of Stanford-CXR where 15000 training samples were used for finetuning for the disease edema.
 Modify `tot_samples` and `disease` for other configurations.

 ```